SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/StyleGuide.rst

 Given that all of our existing developers will refer to these functions as ‘methods’, we should remain consistent with our exising approach.*

-Single-statement functions should always place their single statement on a new line, for ease of readability and debuggability::
+Single-statement functions should always be written with their single statement on a new line, for ease of readability and debuggability::

     func sayHelloWorld() {